microsoft/vscode-docs/docs/java/extensions.md

 ## Popular extensions from the community

-Thanks to the great Java community around VS Code, there're a lot of great community driven extensions as well.
+Thanks to the great Java community around VS Code, there are a lot of great community driven extensions as well.
 You can search for more Java extensions easily within the VS Code:

 1. Go to the **Extensions** view (`kb(workbench.view.extensions)`).
 2. Filter the extensions list by typing 'java'.

-Here's just a couple of those:
+Here are a few useful extensions:

 1. [Tomcat](https://marketplace.visualstudio.com/items?itemName=adashen.vscode-tomcat)
 2. [Jetty](https://marketplace.visualstudio.com/items?itemName=SummerSun.vscode-jetty)